Transient User and Developer Manual

 • The boolean :pad-keys argument controls whether keys of all suffixes contained in a group are right padded, effectively aligning the descriptions.

-The elements are either all subgroups (vectors), or all suffixes (lists) and strings.
+The ELEMENTs are either all subgroups, or all suffixes and strings.
 (At least currently no group type exists that would allow mixing subgroups with commands at the same level, though in principle there is nothing that prevents that.)

-If the elements are not subgroups, then they can be a mixture of lists that specify commands and strings.
-Strings are inserted verbatim.
+If the ELEMENTs are not subgroups, then they can be a mixture of lists that specify commands and strings.
+Strings are inserted verbatim into the buffer.
 The empty string can be used to insert gaps between suffixes, which is particularly useful if the suffixes are outlined as a table.

 The form of suffix specifications is documented in the next node.